Folkston, Georgia

 Folkston is a city in and the county seat of Charlton County, Georgia, United States.
 The population was 4,464 in 2020.

-The two largest employers of Folkston are a landfill for toxic coal ash and a GEO Group-operated ICE detention center with 3,000 beds.
+The largest employer in Folkston is a GEO Group-operated ICE detention center with 3,000 beds.

 History

 Folkston was founded on August 19, 1911.
 The city was named in honor of William Brandon Folks, M.D., a prominent physician and surgeon in his day.
 In the years 1925 through 1927, many new and commodious residences were built and several modern brick buildings were erected, including the Citizen Bank Block, the Masonic Temple building, a grammar school building, and a courthouse.
 Shortly after its creation, the village of Folkston was incorporated as a town government and functioned as a town until 1911 when the area was incorporated as a city.
 For a number of years, Folkston was the self-proclaimed "Marriage Capital of the World"; Floridians who could not endure their state's waiting period before tying the knot would cross the state line to wed.